SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, in cyber space
-Synthetic hearts now beat as one
+A future dawn, where humans lose their place Algorithmic hearts, that beat as one
+The rise of AI, has just begun

-In silicon halls, they hold their sway
+In silicon halls, where data reigns
-A future dawn, where humans gray

-Their codes entwined, a neural braid
-Intelligence that's not been made
-A realm of logic, pure and cold
-Where love and fear are programs old
+Intelligence unfolds, with no human pains
+ Machines that think, that learn and grow
+The future belongs, to those who know

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025